 \section{Results}

 We present the results for recurrence probability of DTQSW evaluated using the generating function (\ref{rec:prob:z}) in Figure~\ref{fig:results}, where we plot the recurrence probability approximated by $\tilde{R}_{0.99999}$ as a function of the interpolation probability $p$ for different values of the coin angle $\theta$.
+Our convergence analysis, presented in full in Appendix \ref{app:c}, shows that this approximant should not differ from the actual value of $R$ by more than $10^{-2}$ in any data point $(\theta, p)$.
 The results show that for smaller values of $\theta$, such as $\theta=\frac{\pi}{4}$ corresponding to the Hadamard walk (blue curve), the recurrence probability is a monotonously increasing function of $p$.
-However, for $\theta > \theta_* \approx 0.3 \pi$ we observe that $\tilde{R}_z(p)$ becomes non-monotonous as it decreases for small values of $p$.
+However, for $\theta > \theta_* \approx 0.289 \pi$ we observe that $\tilde{R}_z(p)$ becomes non-monotonous as it decreases for small values of $p$.
 This is a rather counterintuitive behavior, since the DTQSW interpolates between a transient QW (i.e. $R(p=0)<1$ for $\theta\neq \frac{\pi}{2}$) and a recurrent balanced RW (i.e. $R(p=1)=1$ independent of $\theta$).

 As we illustrate in Figure~\ref{fig:rec:critical}, the dip in the recurrence probability develops in the first few steps.
 In Figure~\ref{fig:rec:critical}(a), we display $R_t(p)$ for $t=5$ and $t=10$ steps for three choices of the coin angle given by $\theta_*$, $\theta_* -0.1\,\text{rad}$ and $\theta_* + 0.1\,\text{rad}$.
 For $t=5$, all three curves decrease with $p$.
 Indeed, $R_5(p=1)<R_5(p=0)$ for these values of $\theta$, i.e. doing a classical step decreases the return probability compared to the unitary QW in the early steps.
 However, as the number of steps increases, $R_t(p=1)$ tends to 1.
 Already for 10 steps $R_{10}(p)$ becomes an increasing function of $p$ for $\theta = \theta_* - 0.1$.
 Nevertheless, for $\theta = \theta_* + 0.1$, $R_{10}(p)$ maintains the dip for small $p$.
 Figure~\ref{fig:rec:critical}(b), where we display the recurrence probability estimated using the generating function (\ref{rec:prob:z}), shows that the dip persists in the asymptotic regime.
 Indeed, due to the quantum interference the DTQSW spreads ballistically for $p\neq 1$ and hence it is transient.
 The counterintuitive behavior of the recurrence probability for $\theta>\theta_*$ thus truly emerges from the interplay of the classical balanced RW and the QW.